SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services86/ErpSync/ChangeEngineInterval.md

 ## ChangeEngineInterval

 Change the interval for each run of the Sync Engine
-<para /><b>Online Restricted:</b> The ErpSync agent is not available in Online by default.
+<br />**Online Restricted:** The ErpSync agent is not available in Online by default.
 Access must be requested specifically when app is registered.
 Intended for ERP integration apps.

 * **interval:** The run interval for the engine